RRSPs RRIFs and TFSAs -> Withholding tax on RRIF and RRSP withdrawals

 There was also a 2008 consultation, and Q24 addressed the same topic, saying:

 Question 24 Does the CRA have any plans to change the lump-sum withholding tax rates that apply to multiple withdrawals made over a short period of time, such as adding a threshold after which all withdrawals in the same year would be subject to the higher withholding rate?

 Answer 24 No. We have no plans to change the calculation of how tax should be withheld in respect of multiple withdrawals from an RRSP or a RRIF over a short period of time.
 The information about tax withholding at the end of the answer to question 7, Withholding tax on payments from a RRIF (link at bottom) continues to apply.

 No tax is withheld when the minimum amount is withdrawn from a RRIF.
 When withdrawals in excess of the minimum amount are made, the above RRSP lump sum withholding tax rates apply, but only to the excess over the minimum amount.
 For further information on this topic, see the CRA document Withholding tax on payments from a RRIF (link at bottom).
 For Quebec, the amount withheld from a single payment from a RRIF will be 16% of the amount exceeding the minimum amount.

-Note re 2020 reduced minimum withdrawal: In 2020, tax will only be withheld from withdrawals that are in excess of the original unreduced minimum amount.
+Note re 2020 reduced minimum withdrawal: In 2020, tax was only withheld from withdrawals that were in excess of the original unreduced minimum amount.
 See Economic Statement - New Measure for Annuitants of Registered Retirement Income Funds.